shawnlawson/XAI-Visual-Guts/README.md

 ## Third update

-Grid video showing three different people with final image, input, L14, L10, L6, and L0 synthesis layers all with the exact same NN input data.
+This video shows five different people, vertically, at various degrees of completed NN training, horizonally, with final image, input, L14, L10, L6, and L0 synthesis layers all with the exact same NN input data.

 [![Layer states of machine learning in training](./Images/all_five.PNG)](https://vimeo.com/727455868 "Layer states of machine learning in training")